opulencephp/Opulence/application/rdev/views/README.md

 });
 echo $template->render(); // "Hello, Mrs. Young"
 ```
-Note that, as with built-in functions, nested function calls are currently not supported.
+> **Note:**  As with built-in functions, nested function calls are currently not supported.

 ## Escaping Tags
 Want to escape a tag?
 Easy!
 Just add a backslash before the opening tag like so: